wkiri/MDW-handwritten/README.md

 Each multi-digit number has a single original writer.
 The multi-digit image is a concatenation of individual digits sampled from the full NIST data set of 402,953 single-digit images, while ensuring the digits have the same original writer.
+The code uses the 28x28 version of each digit as provided by the QMNIST data set.

 Each MDW data set was inspired by a realistic use case in which handwritten numbers occur, such as U.S. ZIP Codes, handwritten check